Jens Meiert

 Thanks, Olivier, Jared!

-Regarding @alt, Jared, yes, and without context that debate is philosophical ;)
+Regarding @alt, Jared, yes, that debate may be philosophical đŸ˜‰

 Although I would agree that invalid code doesn’t have to mean inaccessible or unmaintainable code, I would say that valid code is definitely easier to maintain.